LauYeeYu/Experimentor/README.md

 - **Automatic iteration over multiple sets of parameters:** You don't need to manually set all possible combinations of parameters.
 Experimentor will automatically do this for you.
+- **Progress bar:** A progress bar will be shown to indicate the progress of the experiments.
+If both the `stdout` and `stderr` are redirected, the progress bar will not be shown.
 - **Customized maximum number of trials:** You can specify the maximum number of trials to run.
 The default value is 3.
 - **Specify the log directory:** You can specify the directory to store the